confluentinc/getting-started-guides/dotnet/README.md

 ## Prerequisites

+Using Windows?
+We recommend using [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3), as not all of these commands will work with Command Prompt.

 This guide assumes that you already have [.NET Core](https://dotnet.microsoft.com/download) (>= 6.0) installed.

 Later in this tutorial you will set up a new Kafka cluster or connect